ON THIS PAGE

 What about pets?

-Great care is being taken to avoid harm to pets.
+We take great care to avoid any harm to pets.
 All the rat traps we supply come in tunnels that protect pets (and kids) from the trap itself.
+If you’re concerned about anything in particular please talk to us.

 This is a great question and something worth considering when setting up your community group and making your plan.
 You need to think about the support around you.
 It often works if there are a couple of leaders so there is a bit of backup.
-You can’t do it all on your own so it helps to have a few people around you to encourage others to get involved.
+We recommend you have a few people around you to help encourage others to get involved.